 Applications Of Geosteering

-- As illustrated in Figure 1(a), geosteering enables the geological marker above the reservoir to be recognized and the final build to horizontal to be adjusted accordingly.
-Typically, gamma-ray and resistivity tools are used to identify marker formations above the producing formation.
+- As illustrated in Figure 1(a), geosteering enables the geological marker above the reservoir to be recognized and the final build horizontal adjusted accordingly.
+Typically, gamma-ray and resistivity tools identify marker formations above the producing formation.

-- As illustrated in Figure 1(b), reservoir thicknesses of only 10 to 15 feet are being drilled.
-When drilling horizontally within such tight tolerances, approaching geological boundaries must be recognized early and an appropriate directional drilling response is taken.
+- Figure 1(b) illustrates that only 10 to 15 feet of reservoir thicknesses are drilled.
+When drilling horizontally within such tight tolerances, approaching geological boundaries must be recognized early, and an appropriate directional drilling response is taken.
 Resistivity and gamma-ray logs are frequently affected by formations over and underlying the reservoir, thereby allowing the position of a boundary to be determined without exiting the reservoir.
-Drilling of the formations is invariably complicated by varying formation dip angle, varying thickness of the reservoir and the presence of small faults.
+Drilling of the formations is invariably complicated by varying formation dip angles, varying reservoir thickness, and small faults.

-- In highly faulted reservoirs such as Figure 1(d), several hydrocarbon blocks may be connected in one wellbore.
+- Several hydrocarbon blocks in highly faulted reservoirs may be connected in one wellbore, such as in Figure 1(d).
 The success of this operation depends on recognizing the departure from one fault block and taking appropriate steering action to enter the next fault block.
 Geosteering is fundamental to this and to maximizing productivity.
-Of course, you must know whether to drill up or down
+Of course, you must know whether to drill up or down.

 Sensors Distance From The Bit – (Near Bit Sensors)

 A significant disadvantage that has arisen when steering (Check also: Rotary Steerable System) within tight tolerances is the distance of the various data sensors behind the drilling bit.
 This distance varies from 30 to 100 feet in a conventional LWD geosteering assembly.
-The data lag (check also: lag time in drilling article) means that changes in formation are established after the significant further hole has been drilled.
+The data lag (also check: lag time in drilling article) means that changes in formation are established after the significant further hole has been drilled.
 Also, the directional results of the steered section are seen late.
-In critical applications, these disadvantages can mean the difference between maintaining the well within the objective and losing valuable productive hole.
-Fortunately, there are some tools now available that places the data sensors within 20 feet of the bit.
-Some tools place the data sensors as close as three feet of the bit with inclination at the bit being even closer.
+In critical applications, these disadvantages can mean maintaining the well within the objective and losing valuable productive holes.
+Fortunately, some tools are now available that place the data sensors within 20 feet of the bit.
+Some tools place the data sensors as close as three feet to the bit, with inclination at the bit being even closer.

-Not all horizontal wells have to use LWD to be placed in the proper position.
-If the depth of the formation is well known and the target interval is large enough, geosteering is not required.
+Not all horizontal wells must use LWD to be placed in the proper position.
+If the depth of the formation is well known, and the target interval is large enough, geosteering is not required.
 Other forms of geosteering are available for considerably less expense.
 They are drilling parameters (drilling parameters optimization) and mud logging.
 The combination can be used to determine the depth of the target zone.

-To determine the entry point, geologic makers can sometimes be found due to penetration rate changes and formation identification.
-The mudlogger can be looking for a change in penetration rate and then look at samples to determine if the geologic marker has been penetrated, which is the same as using a gamma-ray or resistivity tool.
+Geologic makers can sometimes be found to determine the entry point due to penetration rate changes and formation identification.
+The mudlogger can look for a change in penetration rate and then look at samples to determine if the geologic marker has been penetrated, the same as using a gamma-ray or resistivity tool.

-Penetration rate along with sample identification is commonly used to keep the wellbore within the producing zone.
-Many times the porosity of the producing zone allows the well to be drilled with higher penetration rates than the formations above and below the zone.
+Penetration rate and sample identification are commonly used to keep the wellbore within the producing zone.
+The porosity of the producing zone often allows the well to be drilled with higher penetration rates than the formations above and below the zone.
 If the penetration rate starts to slow down and samples indicate the wellbore is exiting the zone, the TVD can be adjusted to keep it in the zone.

-It is difficult to stay above an oil-water contact or below a gas-oil contact when using drilling and mud logging data.
+When using drilling and mud logging data, it is difficult to stay above an oil-water contact or below a gas-oil contact.
 The only way to tell if the wellbore has exited the oil section is to look at the samples.
 Penetration rates should remain fairly constant and do not help.
 Unfortunately, the wellbore must already be out of the zone before samples can be used to determine the position of the wellbore.
-The intent of the horizontal well is to stay well away from the water and gas.
+The horizontal well intends to stay well away from the water and gas.
 If the wellbore is already out of oil, then the purpose of drilling the wellbore horizontally has been defeated.

-Geosteering in general is drilling a horizontal wellbore that ideally is located within or near preferred layers of rock.
-As interpretive analysis performed while drilling or after drilling, geosteering determines and communicates a wellbore’s stratigraphic depth location in part by estimating local geometric bedding structure
+Geosteering is generally drilling a horizontal wellbore that is ideally located within or near preferred rock layers.
+As interpretive analysis performed while drilling or after drilling, geosteering determines and communicates a wellbore’s stratigraphic depth location in part by estimating local geometric bedding structure.